First of a three-part history of Byrne Bros Hardware in Santa Cruz, CA

 As he moved on from hardware, Charles dabbled in politics.
 A Democrat, he mostly lost, notably in a run for the CA Assembly in 1890, and later for City Treasurer in 1894.
 His only success was as a school board trustee, and he was well-regarded in this role.
 He remained professionally active, and became a capable city superintendent of waterworks under several administrations.

 Charles died from a heart attack in 1912 at age 69.
 His legacy in laying the groundwork for Byrne Bros hardware received only a minor mention in later years, but was essential in providing reputation and connections for his nephews Walter and George.
-Their story will be told in Part II.
+Their story is told in Part II.

-1. Hi, we must be vaguely related!
+Hi, we must be vaguely related!
 I’m the great-granddaughter of Mabel Drennan and Walter Byrne.
 Their daughter Miriam was my maternal grandmother!

-2. My father, Vern Dean, worked at Byrne Brothers after getting out of the Navy following WWI.
+My father, Vern Dean, worked at Byrne Brothers after getting out of the Navy following WWI.
 He remained there through the early part of the depression when they could no longer employee him.
 After working one day on a project laying pipe for the relief program he got a job working at Treichels Hardware in Watsonville and later worked at Fords.

-• Doug: Very much appreciate the info on your father, Vern.
+Doug: Very much appreciate the info on your father, Vern.
 I haven’t got the full records for the store, but can see by the 1929-32 payroll records that the staff was cut back pretty dramatically, along with pay cuts for all.
 Vern was still there in June 1932, so I’m not sure when he left. -Hugh